Vanhouttea leonii

 V. leonii in habitat

-Here, however, is a picture of V. leonii in habitat, courtesy of Alain Chautems.
+This picture, courtesy of Alain Chautems, shows Vanhouttea leonii in habitat.
 It appears we should be growing our vanhoutteas in the crevices of rocky outcrops, surrounded by plenty of weeds.
 The rocks may allow the plant to get plenty of sunlight while protecting the roots from drying out too much.

 Feature table for Vanhouttea leonii